Interactive educational tool

 Last reviewed April 2026 • Educational content, not individualized financial, tax, or legal advice.

 Explore realistic homebuyer decisions around budget, financing, offers, appraisal, underwriting, and closing.
-The simulator is designed to teach tradeoffs, not just outcomes.
+The simulator is designed to teach the tradeoffs that decide whether a purchase plan is durable, not just whether the first version of the numbers looks exciting.

 Educational only.
 Results are illustrative and do not represent a loan approval, rate quote, underwriting decision, or personalized lending advice.